- Why App?

 There is no better way to learn about Appalachian than to visit us.
 Although students are welcome to visit our campus anytime, we encourage them to consider visiting during Open House or schedule a campus tour to ensure that they have a successful and enjoyable visit to Appalachian.

-Our freshman class for the Fall of 2012 consisted of the following:
+Our freshman class profile entering fall 2015 consisted of the following:

 - Average ACT of 26 composite